Your 47 Week Old Baby – Development, Milestones & Care

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-It is wonderful to watch your baby go from crawling to cruising to walking on her own, which will most likely start at this stage.
-When she begins to walk, she will tumble and fall often and may be wobbly, but she will persevere by constantly altering her posture, her balance, and her muscle strength.
+It is wonderful to watch your baby go from crawling to cruising to walking with support, which will most likely start at this stage.
+When she tries to walk independently, she will stumble and fall often.
+A few steps may be wobbly, but she will persevere by constantly altering her posture, her balance, and her muscle strength.
 At 47 weeks your baby will also tend to go for ‘grown-up’ toys rather than her own toys, like your mobile phone, remote control or cutlery.
 This will be because she would have seen you use these items and would want to imitate you.
 As your baby approaches her first year, her weight will start to go down a bit, thanks to her being a fussy eater and playing around at meal times.
-This is also the time to start weaning your baby away from a pacifier or a dummy if she uses it often or to sleep.
+This is also the time to start weaning your baby from a pacifier or a dummy if she uses it often or to sleep.
 You can instead buy her a comforting new toy or blanket to cuddle while sleeping.

 [Also Read: 11 Months Old Baby Development]